cirquit/hivemind-multi-cloud/README.md

 The only exception are the `iperf` and `ping` logs, which were gathered manually with [**artifacts/networking/network-profile.sh**](artifacts/networking//network-profile.sh) and can be found at [**artifacts/networking**](artifacts/networking) with their respective experimental setup name (check the Google Docs).

+### Recreate the figures

+The notebooks in [**bin/notebooks**](bin/notebooks) will regenerate the paper figures by default.
+To fully reproduce the results, you will need to replace my experiment names with the newly generated ones.
+After that, simply running them in a local virtualenv should create the figures in-place in the [**paper/figures**](paper/figures) directory.

+A single `make` in the `paper` subdirectory should recreate all figures.

 ### Reproducibility

 All experiments can be reproduced automatically via ansible if the VMs are available.